jenkinsci/warnings-ng-plugin/doc/Description.md

 ## Configuration

-The basic configuration of the plug-in is the same for all Jenkins job types.
-Note that for scripted pipelines some additional features are available to aggregate and group issues.
+The configuration of the plug-in is the same for all Jenkins job types.
+It is enabled in the UI by adding the post build action *"Record static analysis results"* to your job.
+In pipelines the plug-in will be activated by adding the step `recordIssues`.
+Note that for scripted pipelines some additional features are available to aggregate and group issues, see [section Advanced Pipeline Configuration](#advanced-pipeline-configuration) for details.

+In the following sections, both the graphical configuration and the pipeline configuration are shown side by side.

-### Graphical Configuration
+### Tool selection

-The plug-in is enabled in a job by adding the post build action *"Record static analysis results"*.
-The basic configuration screen is shown in the image above:
+The basic configuration of the plug-in is shown in the image above:

 ![basic configuration](images/freestyle-start.png)